osilander/bacterial-genomics-intro/ngs-annotation/index.rst

 Installing |igv|
 ----------------

-We will not install this software using |conda|.
+We will not install this software using |conda|, as IGV is GUI (graphical user interface) software.

-Instead, make a new directory in your home directory entitled “software”, and change into this directory.
+You can exit the ``agnes`` terminal and make a new directory in your home directory entitled “software”, and change into this directory.
 You will have to download the software from the Broad Institute:

 .. code:: bash